Testudo the Turtle

-The statue's name is Testudo, an oversized replica of the University's original turtle mascot, Gorham.
-Maryland adopted Gorham in the early 1930s as the university's symbol because Chesapeake Bay diamondbacks are tough.
-Still, nothing lives forever, and the Class of '33 decided that a permanent reminder of Gorham was needed.
-So they saved their money -- they even held their senior prom on campus -- to pay for a 300 pound heroic bronze statute of Gorham, who in life was only five inches tall.
+The University adopted the diamondback turtle in the early 1930s as its symbol because Chesapeake Bay diamondbacks are tough.
+Still, nothing lives forever, and the Class of '33 decided that a permanent turtle was needed.
+So they saved their money -- they even held their senior prom on campus -- to pay for a 300-pound heroic-size bronze statue.

-The statue was unveiled at the 1933 commencement.
-Gorham, already suffering the indignity of having his statue given another name, had two holes drilled through his shell to which was attached a huge cloth.
-At a prearranged moment, Gorham crawled away from the statue, dragging the cloth and unveiling it to the appreciative oohs and ahhs of the assembled dignitaries.
+The statue was unveiled at the May 23, 1933, commencement.
+Several alumni traveled to Rhode Island with a five-inch-long live turtle to be sculpted, super-size, by artist Aristide Cianfarani.
+The turtle returned returned safely -- only to have two holes drilled through its shell.
+These were threaded with black and gold ribbons that were tied to a huge cloth.
+At a prearranged moment, the turtle crawled away from the statue, dragging the cloth and unveiling it to the appreciative applause of the assembled dignitaries.

-Gorham's statue, Testudo, spent his first 15 years in front of Ritchie Coliseum, where he was frequently vandalized by rival schools.
-He was kidnapped by Johns Hopkin's University in 1947, which caused a campus riot and forced the statue into hiding.
+The statue, named "Testudo," spent its first 15 years in front of Ritchie Coliseum, where it was frequently vandalized by rival schools.
+It was kidnapped by Johns Hopkin's University in 1947, which caused a campus riot and forced the statue into hiding.

 Testudo reappeared in 1949.
-This time the U. of Maryland was ready.
-They anchored Testudo with steel rods to a pedestal in front of the Theodore R. McKeldin Library, and filled him with 700 pounds of cement.
-Future kidnappings thus thwarted, he has overlooked the Quad ever since.
+This time the University of Maryland was ready.
+They anchored Testudo with steel rods to a pedestal in front of the Theodore R. McKeldin Library.
+Two years later they filled him with 700 pounds of cement.
+Future kidnappings thus thwarted, Testudo has overlooked the Quad ever since.
 Students rub his foot-chomping beak for luck before exams, and also reportedly to ward off parking tickets.

-According to tipster R. Wood Miles: "There is a legend that if a virgin ever graduates from the University of Maryland Testudo leaves his pedestal and flies around the quad.
+According to tipster R. Wood Miles: "There is a legend that when a virgin graduates from the University of Maryland, Testudo leaves his pedestal and flies around the quad.
 There is another legend that he has never flown."